Marek Solczyński

 Marek Solczyński is a Polish prelate of the Catholic Church who joined the diplomatic service of the Holy See in 1993 and served as an Apostolic Nuncio since 2011.
 He has been Nuncio to Turkey and Azerbaijan since February 2022.

 Biography

 After studying Theology and Philosophy, Marek Solczyński was ordained a priest on 28 May 1987 by Cardinal Józef Glemp.
 He then worked as a chaplain in Józefów.

+From 1990 to 1992 he completed postgraduate studies at the Pontifical Ecclesiastical Academy and earned a doctorate in canon law.